divyanshpatel128/SQL-DATA-WAREHOUSE-SQL-POWER-BI-PROJECT/README.md

-# SQL-Data-Warehouse-EDA-Advanced-Analytics-Power-BI Project
+# SQL-Data-Warehouse Project
-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the **Data Warehouse Project** repository! 🚀 This project demonstrates a comprehensive data warehousing  solution, from building a data warehouse to generating actionable insights.

 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: